 Students placed on the Wait List can often point to one of two culprits: LSAT or GPA.
 Other factors come into play—such as a subpar personal statement, less-than-stellar letters of recommendation, or a weak resume—but those can be difficult to quantify whereas a school’s 25%/75% LSAT and GPA numbers are public knowledge.
 If your GPA is low for a school, there is little you can do to change your GPA in the short-term.
 However, if your LSAT is low, and you find yourself on the Wait List, you can use the June LSAT to make a run at improving your situation.
 Let’s look at how it works.

-- If your LSAT score is below the school’s median, taking the test again and scoring higher takes away a reason for not admitting you, and makes you more attractive when they move to accept students off the Wait List (and every school uses their Wait List).
+- If your LSAT score is below the school’s median, scoring higher takes away a reason for not admitting you.
+And it makes you more attractive when they move to accept students off the Wait List.
+And every school uses their Wait List.

-- If your GPA is lower than their median, your LSAT score can offset the problem.
+- Is your GPA is lower than their median?
+Then your LSAT score can offset the problem.
 If you have been Wait Listed, adding a few points to an already strong LSAT score makes you even more attractive (it becomes less of a tradeoff for them—if you have a somewhat low GPA but a really strong LSAT, they can justify that trade).

 - An increased LSAT score can lead to scholarship offers for applicants admitted off the Wait List.
 Spivey says, “This is one of those happy scenarios where I have seen hard work and persistence at the LSAT not only get applicants into their dream school, but even generate significant scholarship awards for being admitted off of the waitlist.”
 So, not only can you get accepted, but it can improve your financial package as well.

 Some students are concerned that the June LSAT is too late to help them with the Wait List.
-Law school classes typically start in August and sometimes September, meaning that the Wait List is used up until then.
-Since every advantage helps (even a small one like 2 extra points on the LSAT), the results from the June test can be decisive.
+Law school classes typically start in August or September, and the Wait List is in use until then.
+But every advantage helps!
+Even a or 2 extra points on the June test can be decisive.

-While the optimal strategy is to go out and nail the LSAT the first time and then never take it again, for Wait List students the June LSAT can be a silver bullet of sorts, held in reserve to use when you need to slay the law school admissions monster.
+The optimal strategy is to go out and nail the LSAT the first time and then never take it again.
+But the June LSAT can be a silver bullet for Wait List students.

 Questions or comments?
 Please post them below.
 Thanks!